Mati365/ckeditor5-livewire/README.md

 CKEditor® is a trademark of [CKSource Holding sp. z o.o.](https://cksource.com/) All rights reserved.
 For more information about the license of CKEditor® please visit [CKEditor's licensing page](https://ckeditor.com/legal/ckeditor-oss-license/).

-This gem is not owned by CKSource and does not use the CKEditor® trademark for commercial purposes.
+This package is not owned by CKSource and does not use the CKEditor® trademark for commercial purposes.
 It should not be associated with or considered an official CKSource product.

 ## License 📜